Margaret I of Denmark: Ambiguities concerning titles

-Reputation
+Reputation and legacy

 E.C.
 Otte writes in 1874, that "[i]f Margaret could have been certain of being followed on the throne by rulers as able and just as she had been, this Act of the Union of Calmar might have worked for the good of the three kingdoms.
 For it was quite true, as the Queen said, that each one alone was a poor weak state, open to danger from every side, but that the three united would make a monarchy, strong enough to defy the attacks and schemes of the Hanse traders and all foes from the side of Germany, and would keep the Baltic clear of danger from foreigners.
 However no ruler came after Queen Margaret equal to her, as there had been none before her to be compared to her."

 According to Imsen, her political genius has never been contested, but her motives have always been the target of much debate.
 During the first half of the nineteenth century, she was usually depicted as an idealist who fought to counterbalance the German influence.
-After the defeat of Denmark by the Prussians in 1864, image of Margaret the nationalist prevailed.
-In recent times, she has been increasingly regarded as a Machiavellist who primarily fought for her power and dynastic interests.
+After the defeat of Denmark by the Prussians in 1864, the image of Margaret the nationalist prevailed.
+Later she was increasingly regarded as a Machiavellist who primarily fought for her power and dynastic interests.

+In Sweden, such a republican (opposed to monarchy) as Vilhelm Moberg lauded Margaret as adverse to warfare and called her the greatest monarch the Nordic countries ever had.
+Professor Kjell Kumlien wrote in 1949: